kb1278/finalCapstone/README.md

 ### Usage
 Clone repository.

-This is a copy of the project in action.
+This is a screenshot of the project in action:

 polarity and subjectivity: (0.10000000000000003, 0.8999999999999999)
 This kindle is light and easy to use especially at the beach!!!